mmalik17/DE_Zoomcamp_2026/module-05-bruin/homework_answer.md

 d. --truncate <br>

 ## Answer
-To create an entire new pipeline, the most appropriate answer is using <b> --create </b> command, so the answer is (a)
+To create an entire new pipeline, the most appropriate answer is using <b> --full-refresh </b> command. --full-refresh will truncate and rebuild tables from scratch, so the answer is (c)